iswangheng/affcrawler/README.md

 affcrawler
 ==========

 A distributed scalable crawler with status monitoring system built in.

-(Support Twitter and blog web page crawling)
+Currently it can crawl Twitter messages and a bunch of blog pages.